 Daegu tang (or daegu jiri) is a mild Korean fish stew made with cod fish and vegetables.
 Refreshingly delicious!

-Typically, anchovy stockis used for this dish to add depth to the stew.
 The broth should be light to highlight the natural taste of the fresh fish.
 Of course, the fish must be very fresh!
-Often, a couple of clams or shrimp are thrown in to add another layer of flavor to the broth.
+Dasima (kombu) broth or Anchovy broth can be used for this dish to add depth to the stew.
+In this recipe, I simply boiled a piece of dasima with Korean radish (mu) to make a stew base.
+I also like to throw in some clams or shrimp to add another layer of flavor to the broth.

 Daegu Tang (Mild Cod Fish Stew)Main Course

 - 1 pound cod fish (daegu, 대구) preferably steak cuts, but fillets are okay too

 - 3 ounces Korean radish

 - 1 piece dasima (dried kelp, kombu), about 3-inch square

 - a handful of watercress, crown daisy leaves (ssukgat) or minari.